Forthcoming Publications:

 This chapter in a forthcoming edited collection argues that Augusta Webster registers anxiety about the social mandate for women’s subjective wholeness in the prosodic and syntactic forms of her poetry.
 Webster’s work is perpetually attentive to the ways that intimacy causes women to be only ever half, at best, if not an aggregate of fractions or eliminated entirly.
 Her emphasis on love triangles in “Medea in Athens,” “With the Dead,” and “By the Looking-Glass,” troubles the Biblical prescription that married individuals are “no longer two but one flesh.”
 Rather than seeking union in marriage, Webster advocates for heterogeneous self-definition through complex numerical recombinations as a powerful political method of mattering.
 In these dramatic monologues, her poetic methods of quantification emerge in a relational fashion, one which organizes a logic of interconnected moving parts more closely akin to actual human affiliations and social networks than the impossible wholeness of an ideal Victorian marriage.

 “Cultivating a Political Learning Ecology: An Experimental Cross-Institutional Course on Climate Change Amidst Global Precarity.” co-authored with Doreen Thierauf.
-Pedagogy 23.2 (Winter 2023).
+Pedagogy 23.3 (Fall 2023): 435-60.

 In this paper, Drs.
 Thierauf and Huseby detail their experiences of collaboratively designing and teaching the honors course “Cultures of the Anthropocene: Climate Change and Survivance” during the 2020-21 COVID 19 pandemic and invite readers to consider inter-institutional political learning ecologies such as a viable and vibrant model of instruction, one which, Thierauf and Huseby argue, can be a model for early-career scholars seeking support with their teaching development and for experienced teachers looking for a profound pedagogical challenge.
 Although cross-institutional courses are becoming increasingly common, our experience differed from previous accounts in that the authors focused on teaching a literature and cultural studies course on climate change–which induced Thierauf and Huseby to consider both course content and its logistical execution under the umbrella “ecology”–in their institutions’ respective size, type, and demographics, as well as in the politico-pedagogical ambition of the project.